 Second, these levels help you to find areas to place your stop-loss and take-profit.
 A stop-loss is a price where a trader wants to make the maximum loss while a take-profit is the profit target.

 Third, support and resistance levels can help you understand the overall movement of an asset.
 And finally, they can help you to validate or invalidate a trend.

 How to Draw S&R Levels

 For example, traders love levels that have round numbers.
-On the chart below, support and resistance levels appear on 108 and 114 respectively.
+On the chart below, support and resistance levels appear at 108 and 114 respectively.

-How to Trade With Support and Resistance
+Day Trading With Support and Resistance

 There are several methods of using S&R. The best way is to trade using a channel.
 A good example is shown on the previous charts.
 The idea is to buy when the asset hits the support level and short when it hits the resistance level.
-This method works very well.

 When it happens on a support, it means that bears have prevailed.
 This does not mean that the price will continue moving in the direction of the breakout.